lubianat/quali_phd/manuscript.md

 ###  Wikidata as a knowledge graph for the life sciences

-* Wikidata as a knowledge graph for the life sciences

 Due to its privileged position inside the linked data ecosystem and its ease of write and query, Wikidata has been growing as a hub for interoperable data for the life sciences community. [@wikidata:Q87830400] [@wikidata:Q68471881]
 Even though Wikidata was created in 2013, the demand for a community-cured life sciences knowledge graph is clear at least since 2008 [@wikidata:Q28292893] [@wikidata:Q21183907]
 The Wikidata-like project proposed at the time was eventually discontinued, an example of the challenge of maintaining independent biomedical databases. [@wikidata:Q28595967]